 At the beginning, we have outlined our triangulation method, in particular the procedures forming it, in a top-down fashion.
-We complement this outline with a more bottom-up analysis.
+We now complement this outline with a bottom-up analysis.
 All steps of the procedure $Triangulate(P,p,q)$ but for the recursive calls in the last step and the next to the last step can be implemented in $O(1)$ rounds, using only the nodes $p$ through $q.$ The next to the last step is a part of the global routing.
 It serves all calls of the procedure $Triangulate$ on the same recursion level for a given phase of the parallel calls of procedure $Merge(i,\ )$, i.e., for given $i.$ Since each node is involved in at most two of the aforementioned calls of $Triangulate$ that cannot be handled locally, the global routing, implementing the next to the last step of $Triangulate$, requires $O(1)$ rounds.
-Since the recursion depth of $Triangulate$ is $O(\log n)$, we conclude that $Triangulate$ takes $O(\log n)$ rounds.
-The first step of the procedure $Merge(i,j)$, i.e., constructing the bridges between the convex hulls, can be implemented in $O(\log n)$ rounds by using the convex hull algorithm from the preceding section on the nodes $i$ through $i+2^{i+1}-1.$ The second step can be easily implemented in $O(1)$ rounds using the aforementioned nodes.
-Finally, the call of the procedure $Triangulate$ in the last step of $Merge$ requires $O(\log n)$ rounds by our analysis of this procedure.
-Again, it can be done by the nodes $i$ through $i+2^{i+1}-1$ but for the last steps of calls to $Triangulate$ that are served by the discussed, synchronized global routing in $O(1)$ rounds.
+Since the recursion depth of $Triangulate$ is $O(\log n)$, $Triangulate$ takes $O(\log n)$ rounds.
+The first step of the procedure $Merge(i,j)$, i.e., constructing the bridges between the convex hulls, can be implemented in $O(\log n)$ rounds by using the convex hull algorithm from Section~\ref{section: O(log_n)_rounds} on nodes $j$ through $j+2^{i+1}-1.$ The second step can easily be implemented in $O(1)$ rounds using the aforementioned nodes.
+Finally, the call to $Triangulate$ in the last step of $Merge$ requires $O(\log n)$ rounds by our analysis of this procedure.
+Again, it can be done by nodes $j$ through $j+2^{i+1}-1$ but for the last steps of calls to $Triangulate$ that are served by the discussed synchronized global routing in $O(1)$ rounds.
 We conclude that $Merge(i,j)$ can be implemented in $O(\log n)$ rounds.
-Finally, all steps in the procedure $Triangulation(S)$ but for the step involving parallel calls to $Merge(i,j)$ in $O(\log n)$ phases can be done in $O(1)$ rounds.
-For a given phase, i.e., given $i,$ each node is involved in $O(1)$ calls of $Merge(i,j)$ but for the next to the last steps in $Triangulate$ that for a given recursion level of $Triangulate$ are implemented by the join global routing in $O(1)$ rounds.
-It follows from our analysis of $Merge(i,j)$ and $i=O(\log n)$ that $Triangulate(S)$ can be implemented in $O(\log^2 n)$ rounds on the congested clique.
+Finally, all steps in $Triangulation(S)$ except the one involving parallel calls to $Merge(i,j)$ in $O(\log n)$ phases can be done in $O(1)$ rounds.
+For a given phase, i.e., given $i,$ each node is involved in $O(1)$ calls of $Merge(i,j)$ but for the next to the last steps in $Triangulate$ that for a given recursion level of $Triangulate$ are implemented by the joint global routing in $O(1)$ rounds.
+It follows from our analysis of $Merge(i,j)$ and $i=O(\log n)$ that $Triangulate(S)$ can be implemented in $O(\log^2 n)$ rounds.

 \begin{theorem} Consider a congested $n$-clique network, where each node holds a batch of $n$ points in the Euclidean plane specified by $O(\log n)$-bit coordinates.
 A triangulation of the set $S$ of the $n^2$ input points can be computed by the procedure $Triangulation(S)$ in $O(\log^2 n)$ rounds on the congested clique. \end{theorem}